Shares slide on U.S.-China spat over Hong Kong, dollar gains

 “Trade headlines, while impacting the market in the short term, don’t seem to be impacting it longer term as evidenced by the fact we’re near all-time highs even in the absence of any deal,” he said.

-The United States would raise tariffs on Chinese imports if a trade deal is not reached, President Donald Trump said on Tuesday.
+In a deal seen as a boost to Hong Kong after five months of anti-government protests, Chinese e-commerce giant Alibaba Group (BABA.N) raised up to $12.9 billion in a landmark listing.
+It was the largest share sale in the city in nine years and a world record for a cross-border secondary share sale.

+President Donald Trump said on Tuesday the United States would raise tariffs on Chinese imports if a trade deal is not reached.
 China’s foreign ministry said the United States should stop interfering in Hong Kong and Chinese affairs.

 The U.S. House of Representatives on Wednesday will attempt to quickly pass the bill the Senate approved, a spokesman for House Speaker Nancy Pelosi told Reuters.